LLNL/hatchet-tutorial/notebooks/common/documentation/quantifier-capabilities-03-02.md

 **Example 2:**

 For the second example, we repeat the second example in the previous section but replace the final query node to 'match one or more nodes'.
-The first quantifier (`"."`) constrains the filter to single node with the predicate that the metric `name`, `starts with lulesh`.
+The first quantifier (`"."`) constrains the filter to a single node with the predicate that the metric `name`, `starts with lulesh`.
 The second quantifier (`"."`) all nodes matching any node, before only `matching one or more nodes` that satisfy the predicate that the metric `name`, `starts with Calc`.